-To create an SMS alert when someone submits your form, you’ll need to integrate WPForms with an SMS app like Twilio.
-To do this, you’ll need to install Zapier addon at first.
+To create an SMS notification when someone submits your WordPress contact form, you’ll need to integrate WPForms with an SMS app like Twilio.
+To do this, you’ll need to install Zapier addon first.

 You’ll need to have a Pro license or higher to access the Zapier addon.